CSALabsAutomation/azure-purview-labs/steps/08_track-data-lineage-by-connecting-azure-data-factory/documentation.md

 ## Copy Data using Azure Data Factory

-> In this step, we're gonna perform the **_Merged Copy activity_** on all the 2020 .tsv files of BingCoronavirusQuerySet Folder and save it as a one single *parquet* file in the raw container.
+> In this step, we're going to perform the **_Merged Copy activity_** on all the 2020 .tsv files of BingCoronavirusQuerySet Folder and save it as a one single *parquet* file in the raw container.

 1. Within the Azure Portal, navigate to your Azure Data Factory resource, ``pvlab-{randomid}-adf`` and click **Open Azure Data Factory Studio**.